 new parking each time you enter - for Super Regional competition in November.

-HOW CAN I WATCH THE PERFORMANCES IF I CAN’T ATTEND THE CONTEST??
+HOW CAN I WATCH THE PERFORMANCES IF I AM NOT ABLE TO ATTEND THE CONTEST??

 The parent company who runs these is Music For All.
 Music For All has a website for members to view live performances, watch videos of past performances,

 and other bands' performances http://www.musicforall.org

 Various types of subscriptions and live stream webcast offers exist.
 The subscriptions are good for one year - your account lasts for as long as you need

 it.
 This is a great option when you are not able to attend the competition.
 Also, family members might enjoy watching, too.
 Subscriptions do not allow

 multiple viewers at one time.
 If you want several different households to be able to watch, you can purchase a live stream webcast to just that particular